bakunawa-ops/Bakunawa-Sec/README.md

 ### Bakunawa-Sec

-Bakunawa-Sec is a laboratory for simple things.
-Low level programming with Shell.
-Automate boring stuff with Python.
-Build tools for Helpdesk and IT Support.
-Web Development, SysAd, and DevOps practice.

-- [x] Linux System Administration
-- [x] Network Administration
-- [x] Shell Scripting
-- [x] Python Programming
+Bakunawa-Sec is a laboratory for simple IT people and simple things.
+It is an open-learning space for amateur IT heldesk and a skill sharing platform for novice open-source technology hobbyists.
+Bakunawa-Sec builds, tests, and deploy tools for the following:

+[x] Home Laboratory Servers
-- [x] Amateur Web Development
+[x] Amateur Network Engineering
+[x] Experimental Automation Projects
+[x] Reverse Engineering
-- [x] Windows Troubleshooting
+[x] Windows Troubleshooting

 Open for collab!